 1. Plan your content before you write it

-If you’re creating a long-form piece of content like an ebook, white paper, or video series, it’s crucial to plan the content before you start writing.
+When creating a long-form piece of content like an ebook, white paper, or video series, it’s crucial to plan the content before you start writing.
 It will help you keep it on topic and ensure it fits your overall marketing strategy.
-If you’re creating shorter pieces of content like blog posts and social media updates, planning is still essential.
+Planning is still essential if you’re creating shorter pieces of content like blog posts and social media updates.

 However, it can be slow at first.
 Once things pick up and you’re generating consistent content over time, you can ensure the posts get written and scheduled as you go.